-- The Customer Liaison Team will acknowledge the complaint within three working days or if the complaint is made on line you will receive an automated response.
+- The Customer Liaison Team will acknowledge the complaint within three working days or if the complaint is made online, you will receive an automated response.
 Any complaint made by telephone call will receive a written acknowledgement. - The correspondence will be reviewed by the Customer Liaison Team in association with the Adult Service Manager and if the complaint contains allegations of misconduct, fraud or criminal activity, the timescale set for the complaint will be ten working days from receipt of the complaint.
-If the complaint does not contain allegations of misconduct, fraud or criminal activity then the complaint will be responded to within fifteen working days. - The complaint will be passed to the Team Manager who will investigate and respond to the complaint. - A response will be provided to you by email or letter depending on your preference.
-On some occasions a complaint may be resolved by telephone however you will receive a follow up email or letter confirming the details of the conversation. - You will receive direct contact from the Team Manager responding to your complaint; this may be a telephone conversation or a meeting. - If you need support, the Council will arrange this for you - If the complaint is going to take longer than ten/fifteen working days, the complainant will be notified by the Customer Liaison Team of the reasons why and given an expected response time. - Requests for complaints to be escalated to stage two of the Have Your Say process must be made in writing (which includes emails).
-If you need support we will arrange this for you.
+If the complaint does not contain allegations of misconduct, fraud, or criminal activity then the complaint will be responded to within fifteen working days. - The complaint will be passed to the Team Manager who will investigate and respond to you. - A response will be provided to you by email or letter depending on your preference.
+On some occasions a complaint may be resolved by telephone however you will receive a follow up email or letter confirming the details of the conversation. - You will receive direct contact from the Team Manager responding to your complaint; this may be a telephone conversation or a meeting. - If you need support, the Council will arrange this for you. - If the complaint is going to take longer than ten/fifteen working days, the complainant will be notified by the Customer Liaison Team and provided with the new expected response time and the reason for the delay. - Requests for complaints to be escalated to stage two of the Adult Social Care complaints process must be made in writing (which includes emails).
+If you need support, we will arrange this for you.
 Request for a stage two should be received within twenty working days of receipt of your stage one response. - The request must give the reason for progressing to stage two of the process and details of your required outcome(s).